New York Americans: Legacy

 The NHL did not expand beyond its remaining six teams until the 1967–68 season.
 Dutton blamed the owners of Madison Square Garden (who also owned the Rangers) for pressuring the NHL to not reinstate the Americans.
 Dutton was so bitter that he purportedly swore the Rangers would never win a Stanley Cup again in his lifetime.
 This "curse" became reality; the Rangers did not win another Cup until 1994, seven years after his death.

-The last active New York Americans player was Pat Egan, who retired in 1951 but played minor ice hockey until 1959 with Victoria Cougars of the Western Hockey League.
-Egan returned to ice hockey in 1966 playing for the Jacksonville Rockets of the Eastern Hockey League playing only 20 games as player/head coach.
+The last active New York Americans player in the NHL was goaltender Chuck Rayner, who retired from the NHL in 1953, but played in minor and senior leagues for another three seasons, last with the Nelson Maple Leafs of the Western International Hockey League (WIHL).
 The last active Brooklyn Americans player was Ken Mosdell, who retired in 1959.
+Notably, former New York Americans defenseman Pat Egan played for the Jacksonville Rockets of the Eastern Hockey League (EHL) as a player-coach in the 1965–66 season.

 The 1926–27 Americans team was the first team in professional sports history to have their surnames on the back of their uniform sweaters, along with numbers.

 The New York metropolitan area did not have a second NHL team again until the establishment of the New York Islanders in nearby Uniondale, on Long Island, for the 1972–73 season.
 While the Americans attempted to relocate to Brooklyn in their final years, the Islanders did so, playing at the Barclays Center from 2015 to 2020, although unlike the Americans they continued to be known as the New York Islanders.